I am a researcher in machine learning /

 featuring SK-combinators which can be dragged around and

 dropped on each other to perform computations.
-In case you didn't

-know, combinators logic is a programming language with only two
+Combinatory logic is a functional programming language

 instructions: S and K.